The Exorcism of Emily Rose: Box office

-The Exorcism of Emily Rose made $75.1 million domestically, and $144.2 million worldwide against a $19 million budget.
+The Exorcism of Emily Rose made $75.1 million domestically, and $145.1 million worldwide against a $19 million budget.
 According to Derrickson, the film was not as successful as he hoped.

 Critical reception

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 44%, based on 157 reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 46%, based on 156 reviews.
 The site's critical consensus reads "Loosely based on a true story, The Exorcism of Emily Rose mixes compelling courtroom drama with generally gore-free scares in a ho-hum take on demonic cinema."
 On Metacritic, it has an overall score of 46 out of 100, based on 32 reviews.

 Roger Ebert of the Chicago Sun-Times gave the film a rating of three out of four stars, describing it as "intriguing and perplexing" and writing that "the screenplay is intelligent and open to occasional refreshing wit."
 Paul Arendt of BBC gave the film three out of five stars, referring to the "flashback story" as "high-octane schlock that occasionally works your nerves, thanks to a committed performance from Jennifer Carpenter".
 Olly Richards of Empire gave the film three out of five stars as well, writing that "Viewed as a horror movie, Emily Rose isn't much scarier than the average, but combined with intelligent and balanced courtroom drama it has more to offer than your usual big-lunged, big-breasted screamer."

 Jerome Reuter of Scream magazine gave the film a rating of two out of five stars, writing that "The Exorcism of Emily Rose, while compelling at times, is nothing more than a blatant attempt to utilise a real human tragedy for an agenda."
 Ed Gonzalez of Slant Magazine gave the film one-and-a-half out of four stars, criticizing the "witless, didactic" screenplay and writing that "I've witnessed more complicated existential wrangling exchanged between two tokers."

 In 2006, the Chicago Film Critics Association listed the film in their Top 100 Scariest Films Ever Made at #86.
 Jennifer Carpenter, whose "demonic" bodily contortions were often achieved without the aid of visual effects, won "Best Frightened Performance" at the MTV Movie Awards in 2006.

-Emily Rose is the Patron Saint of Enterprise, Alabama.
+Additionally, it received the award for Best Horror Film at the 32nd Saturn Awards.